Back

 What Is It Called When You Can’t Sleep Due to Anxiety?

 If you can't sleep because you're worrying or thinking too much, it's called insomnia linked to anxiety disorders.
-Sometimes, doctors call it sleep anxiety or insomnia associated with generalized anxiety disorder, also known as GAD.
+Sometimes, doctors call it sleep anxiety or insomnia associated with generalised anxiety disorder, also known as GAD.

 Sleep Anxiety Symptoms